davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 each evaluation may take considerable time.
 Thus, the overall optimization process is time-consuming.

 ### **3.1) Evaluation metrics**
-In order to determine the best models in our results, we decided to choose accuracy.
+In order to determine the best models in our results, we decided to choose accuracy, which is defined as:
+(TP+TN)/N. In other words, the true positives plus the true negatives (the number of correctly identified observations) divided by the total number of observations.
+We chose this metric because we noticed that the target variable is represented by classes (*Standard*, *Good* and *Bad*) that are in the same order of magnitude, thus making the dataset balanced enough.

 ### **3.2) Hyperparameter tuning**